sidiousvic/sidious.pizza/about.md

   </article>
 </div>

-Hola amigxs, my name is Vic and this my little corner of the web.
-I want this domain to be a cyber representation of myself.
+Hola amigxs, my name is Vic and this my little cyber space.
 I will be [writing](/weblog) and sharing my music here, as well as computer programs like _"Phantom Pizza"_, the game in [the homepage](/).

 # Born and raised in the desert